-A demonstration is held for InfoWorld staff at Microsoft's offices.
+A special demonstration of Windows is held for InfoWorld staff at Microsoft's offices.

 November 29th 1983

-Windows is shown at the Fall COMDEX 83 by Microsoft and several computer manufacturers.
+Windows is demonstrated at the Fall COMDEX 83 by Microsoft and several computer manufacturers, Wang and Zenith among them.
 The release date is originally set for April 1984.

 Late February 1984

-Microsoft holds a technical seminar for software developers and hardware manufacturers.
+Microsoft holds a technical seminar for software developers and hardware manufacturers, though many feel like they learned nothing useful about developing applications for the new system.
 The release date is pushed back to May.